PortMidi/portmidi/portmidi/trunk/pm_python/README26.txt

        Python 3000 and not for Python 2.x) open a terminal and cd portmidi/pm_python test the installation with: python test.py

+   LINUX: I used the commands in build26.sh to create and install the PyPortMidi extension.
+This should really be a nice makefile (at least) but I don't know how to generalize this for different versions of Python and Linux, so for now, you should inspect the paths and verify that they are correct before blindly running this as a script.

 Distribution of PyPortMidi compiled code: